adrai-org/adr-ai-tools-py/docs/adr/0002-adopt-ruff-as-linter-and-formatter.md

 - Ruff is relatively newer compared to established tools like flake8 or pylint
 - Some team members may need to adjust to Ruff-specific rules and configuration
 - Certain specialized linting rules may not yet be available in Ruff
-- Migration from other tools may require adjustments to existing code
+- Initial setup and configuration will require time and effort
+- Need to establish standards for rule exceptions and configuration

 ## Alternatives
 ### flake8 + black + isort